How to Buy a Dive Computer

 Cindy, Dive Computer Guru— With 32 years of diving, I’ve seen the shift from dive tables to dive computers.
 As technology advances, the features and functions of dive computers evolve, making diving safer.

-If you’re a new diver looking at getting your very first dive computer, welcome.
+If you’re a new diver looking for information on dive computers, welcome.
 If you have a few hundred dives under your belt and are looking at updating your dive computer, welcome.
 While more advanced divers will likely already know what kind of computer they’re looking into getting, both novice and advanced divers will get some helpful tips for choosing a device that’s right for them.
 Let’s dive in, shall we?

 What is a Dive Computer?